tj5miniop/tj5miniop/README.md

 ### What I'm currently working on

-- [Ublue-tj5miniop ](https://github.com/tj5miniop/ublue-rolling-images) - Customized base (but daily-drivable) images of the Universal Blue project.
-Currently building - Bluefin, Bazzite & Aurora.
+- [Ublue-tj5miniop ](https://github.com/tj5miniop/ublue-rolling-images) - Customized images of the latest & greatest Universal Blue projects, Bluefin, Bazzite & Aurora.
+All have had minor tweaks
 - [Hyperion ](https://github.com/tj5miniop/hyperion) - A ressurected project, built using the same techniques as Ublue-tj5minop, but setup from scratch.
-Hyperion uses a CachyOS-like kernel (https://copr.fedorainfracloud.org/coprs/whitehara/kernel-cachyos-preempt/) and official patches, along with Steam and the Brave browser.
+Hyperion uses the Official Port of the CachyOS kernel and patches, along with Steam and the Brave browser.
 Based on Fedora Kinoite
 - [CachyOS (kinda) in a container](https://github.com/tj5miniop/cachy-container-image) - Cachy OS based variant of the Bazzite Arch container, allowing the best container gaming experience, courtesy of distrobox.
 Will include many tools
 ### upcoming projects